DonaH/Project_3/README.md

 If you would like to download our app locally, fork the repo and run npm install.
 You will have to get keys from Twitter and Watson, and it is recommended that you store them in a .env file that is being '.gitignore'(d).

 # API Used
 We used IBM/Watson's Personality Insights API and Twitter's API.
-First we fetch data from the tweets and concatenated the text into one file file.
+First we fetch data from the tweets and concatenated the text into one single file.
 Then feed the data from the tweets to Watson's Personality Insights checker, and get back the output into our app.

 [Watson's API Documentation](http://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/personality-insights/api/v2/)
 <br>